Flooded House Museum and Levee Exhibit Hall

 Levees.org’s Unveiling Ceremony of Phase 1 Flooded House Museum.
 Photo/Pat Garin

-This one-of-a-kind project is due to the hard work, time and talent of scores of volunteers in the fields of history, art, civil engineering, construction, photography and more.
+This unique project is due to the hard work, time and talent of scores of volunteers in the fields of history, art, civil engineering, construction, photography and more.

 The ribbon cutting for the completed Flooded House Museum took place March 23, 2019.